lucascranach/cranach-timeline-benpag/docs/contribution/conventions.md

 ## Coding

+The guidelines are implemented via [ESLint](https://eslint.org/).
+The rules are mainly adapted from the [Airbnb](https://github.com/airbnb/javascript/tree/master/packages/eslint-config-airbnb) ruleset and adjusted to fit the project's individual needs.

 ###  Meaningful Naming
 Variables and functions must be named in such a meaningful way that their function can be derived from the name.